 Working with the Code

-The downloadable package has a number of either Java or Python files: RavensProject, ProblemSet, RavensProblem, RavensFigure, RavensObject, and Agent.
+The downloadable package has a number of Python files: RavensProject, ProblemSet, RavensProblem, RavensFigure, RavensObject, and Agent.
 Of these, you should only modify the Agent class.
 You may make changes to the other classes to test your agent, write debug statements, etc. However, when we test your code, we will use the original versions of these files as downloaded here.
 Do not rely on changes to any class except for Agent to run your code.
 In addition to Agent, you may also write your own additional files and classes for inclusion in your project.

 In Agent, you will find two methods: a constructor and a Solve method.
 The constructor will be called at the beginning of the program, so you may use this method to initialize any information necessary before your agent begins solving problems.
 After that, Solve will be called on each problem.
 You should write the Solve method to return its answer to the given question:

 - 2x2 questions have six answer options, so to answer the question, your agent should return an integer from 1 to 6.

 - 3x3 questions have eight answer options, so your agent should return an integer from 1 to 8.

 - If your agent wants to skip a question, it should return a negative number.
 Any negative number will be treated as your agent skipping the problem.

 You may do all the processing within Solve, or you may write other methods and classes to help your agent solve the problems.